-Codeine may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away codeine is against the law.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medicine in a place where others cannot get to it.
+Selling or giving away this medicine is against the law.

-If you need surgery or medical tests, tell the surgeon or doctor ahead of time that you are using this medicine.
-You may need to stop using the medicine for a short time.
+If you need surgery or medical tests, tell the surgeon or doctor ahead of time if you have taken a cough or cold medicine within the past few days.

 What happens if I miss a dose?

-Since this medicine is taken when needed, you may not be on a dosing schedule.
-If you are taking the medication regularly, take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Since this medicine is used when needed, you may not be on a dosing schedule.
+Skip any missed dose if it's almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of this medication may fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms include severe drowsiness, cold or clammy skin, pinpoint pupils, limp or stiff muscles, shallow breathing, slow heart rate, and fainting.
+A codeine overdose can be fatal, especially in a child or other person using the medicine without a prescription.
+Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, and fainting.

 What should I avoid while taking codeine, phenylephrine, and promethazine?

-This medicine may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
+Avoid driving or operating machinery until you know how codeine, phenylephrine, and promethazine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Codeine, phenylephrine, and promethazine side effects

-Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.